Cleopatra (1963 film): Production

 Walter Wanger had long desired to produce a biographical film about Cleopatra.
-As an undergraduate at Dartmouth College, he first read Théophile Gautier's fantasy novel One of Cleopatra's Nights and Other Fantastic Romances and then Thomas North's 1579 English translation of Plutarch's Lives and William Shakespeare's Antony and Cleopatra.
+As an undergraduate at Dartmouth College, he first read Théophile Gautier's 1838 story "One of Cleopatra's Nights" and then Thomas North's 1579 English translation of Plutarch's Lives and William Shakespeare's Antony and Cleopatra.
 Wanger had envisioned Cleopatra as "the quintessence of youthful femininity, of womanliness and strength," but it was not until he watched Elizabeth Taylor in A Place in the Sun (1951) that he found his ideal candidate for the role.

 Around this time, Wanger had discovered through a private detective that his wife, Joan Bennett, was having an affair with her talent agent Jennings Lang.
 On the afternoon of December 13, 1951, Wanger shot Lang twice after having spotted him with Bennett in a parking lot near MCA.
 Lang survived, and Wanger, pleading insanity, served four months in prison at the Castaic Honor Farm, north of Los Angeles.

-Following his release, Wanger had achieved a career comeback, having produced Invasion of the Body Snatchers (1956) and I Want to Live!
-(1958), in which Susan Hayward won the Academy Award for Best Actress.
+Following his release, Wanger achieved a career comeback when he produced Invasion of the Body Snatchers (1956) and I Want to Live!
+(1958), for which Susan Hayward won the Academy Award for Best Actress.
 He would soon return to his dream project of a Cleopatra biographical film.